Pet Health

 Can CBD Oil Help Treat Sarcoptic Mange?

-Yes, CBD oil can help treat Sarcoptic mange.
+Yes, CBD oil can help manage Sarcoptic mange.
 CBD, or cannabidiol, is not a direct treatment for mange but helps with the symptoms.

 CBD helps dogs with Sarcoptic mange by reducing itchiness (pruritus).
 Cannabidiol is effective in controlling pruritic behavior in dogs,” according to a study, “Effects of Cannabidiol without Delta-9-Tetrahydrocannabinol on Canine Atopic Dermatitis: A Retrospective Assessment of 8 Cases,” published in the Canadian Veterinary Journal in 2022.